Swiss-Polar-Institute/data-management-guidance/content/metadata.md

 ### Machine-readable metadata

-If metadata are structured and documented correctly, they can be easily read by machines (computers).
+If metadata are structured and documented correctly, they can be easily read by machines (software).
 It is important for humans to be able to understand if a dataset is fit for their purpose, something normally achieved by reading documentation.
 The advantages of machine-readable metadata are to ensure that datasets are discoverable in searches, easier to combine with other datasets and meet community standards, which in turn allows comparison of similar datasets.

 Some machine-readable metadata schemas to consider are: